slavic and eastern languages and literatures

 - LING3102 Syntax and Semantics (3 credits)

-- Two courses on philological topics (6 credits)
+- Six credits on philological topics

-- Two courses on general linguistic topics (6 credits)
+- Six credits on general linguistic topics

 The normal program for the major in Russian concentrates on acquiring advanced proficiency in the language and the ability to comprehend and analyze important aspects of Russian literature and culture.